-NetSupport Manager is a program that is categorized as a remote access tool (RAT).
-Like most programs of this type it is designed to allow its users to access computers, workstations and servers both locally and remotely.
-It is a legitimate software that can be used by anyone, however, quite often these tools are used by cyber criminals as well.
-They misuse RATs for malicious purposes, usually to steal various information.
+The NetSupport Manager program is categorized as a Remote Access Tool (RAT).
+Like most programs of this type, it allow users to access computers, workstations, and servers locally and remotely.
+This is legitimate software that can be used by anyone, however, RATs are often misused by cyber criminals for malicious purposes, usually to steal various information.

 |Name||NetSupport Manager remote access tool|

 ||DrWeb (Program.RemoteAdmin.837), Fortinet (Riskware/RemoteAdmin), Kaspersky (not-a-virus:RemoteAdmin.Win32.NetSup.i), Full List (VirusTotal)|